DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/3-advanced-e2e.md

 The discount code matched by the regex could be anything.
 It doesn't mean it's valid, though.

-Let's see some more advanced technique to make sure the code is valid.
+Let's use some more advanced techniques to make sure the code is valid.

 We will create two more steps:
 1. Extract the discount code into a local variable using Javascript.
-2. Make an http request to the discount service to make sure the code from the variable is valid.
+2. Make an HTTP request to the discount service to make sure the code from the variable is valid.

 ### Extract the discount code